edgedb/edgedb/docs/intro/migrations.rst

 4. Generate a migration
 -----------------------

-To generate a migration that reflects all your changes, run ``edgedb migration create``.
+To generate a migration that reflects all your changes, run :gelcmd:`migration create`.

 .. code-block:: bash